Administrator of Information and Instructional Technology

 Student Goals Shared by all Content Areas

-All subject areas must provide learning experiences which enable students to:
+All subject areas must provide learning experiences that enable students to:

 The Instructional Technology Goals are based on the state and national standards for technology.
 These include: